 Tell us which other partners you’d like us to work with.

 How FamilySearch and OCLC WorldCat are Boosting Genealogy Records Access

 Lisa Louise Cooke, of the podcast “Genealogy Gems,” chats with Jay Jordan, President Emeritus of OCLC, about the collaboration between OCLC and FamilySearch to bring better access to genealogical records and resources to everyone.

 Partner Program Spotlight

 A leading genealogical resource

-A new partnership with FamilySearch, one of the largest repositories of international vital records materials in the world, has resulted in more than 1 million genealogical records being loaded into WorldCat.
-WorldCat will also be updated as new information is entered through locally based Family History Centers around the world.
-FamilySearch has already begun promoting WorldCat.org and ArchiveGrid from its catalog service and plans to incorporate direct links to records in WorldCat.org.
+A partnership with FamilySearch, one of the largest repositories of international vital records materials in the world, resulted in more than 1 million genealogical records being loaded into WorldCat.
+WorldCat is also updated as new information is entered through locally based Family History Centers around the world.
+FamilySearch has also incorporated direct links to records in WorldCat.org.